 It's the perfect time of year to smoke salmon and if you can get fresh wild caught salmon, then that is the best way to go.
 You can also use other types of salmon and even frozen and farm raised salmon will become amazing once you've smoked it following the directions in this recipe.

-In this edition, I will also be sharing a recipe for smoked brussel sprouts tossed in bacon grease and fancied up with bacon and onions ..
+I will also be sharing a recipe for smoked brussel sprouts tossed in bacon grease and fancied up with bacon and onions ..
 I know, it's not healthy but you can always omit the bacon and the bacon grease if you need to take out some of the “bad” stuff.

 Obviously, fresh, wild-caught salmon is the very best if you can get it and you can afford the higher cost.
 I always tell folks to purchase the best you can find and afford and start from there.
 If you have to purchase pre-frozen or even farm raised salmon for this recipe, it will still turn out great and just to prove it, that's exactly what I did.